 - all public statements are accurate, fair and balanced

 - it is clear that an allegation of an ‘interference with privacy’ is no more than an allegation until substantiated by the OAIC, a tribunal or a court

-- all public statements comply with the OAIC’s legal obligations, including privacy, confidentiality and secrecy obligations and court or tribunal orders
+- all public statements comply with the OAIC’s legal obligations, including privacy, confidentiality and secrecy obligations and court or tribunal rules and orders

 - if the OAIC has previously commented publicly that it is investigating an alleged privacy breach by an entity, and later finds that a privacy breach was not substantiated, a public statement to that effect will generally be made.